lishtys/ChenMiSiteAutoDeployer/source/_posts/EAE 6900 AI Write-up 03.md

 ## Structure

-In behavior tree class, it has three status like below.
+In behavior tree class, it has `three status` like below.

 ```
     enum class Status
     {
-        Invalid,
         Success,
         Failure,
         Running,
     };
 ```

-The behavior tree also has a Blackboard class, which use a group of hashmaps to store data.
+The behavior tree also has a `Blackboard` class, which use a group of hashmaps to store data.

 ```
     std::unordered_map<std::string, bool> bools;